RAID Data Recovery Services

-RAID 5 and 6: is a redundant array of independent disks configuration that uses disk striping with parity.
+RAID 5 and 6: Redundant array of independent disks configuration that uses disk striping with parity.

 The following are a number of reasons that you might experience data loss in your RAID configured system:

-- Multiple hard drives failure / Hard drives in offline mode
+- Multiple hard drives/ssd failure, drives are in offline mode

 - Configuration corruption or damage